-The research activity must be carried out in the research structures of Genova university or of the other organizations participating to the doctorate (IIT, CNR).
+The research activity must be carried out in the research structures of Genova university or of the other organizations participating in the doctorate (IIT, CNR).
 It can be also carried out in a private company, in another research organization, or in another university, especially when they finance the grant.
 The tutor(s) will follow closely the research work and check the actual full-time frequency of the student to the laboratories.
-Apart from reasonable exception, every student must acquire at least 20 credit through research periods abroad, while stages in private italian or foreign companies is strongly encouraged.
+Apart from reasonable exceptions, every student must acquire at least 20 credits through research periods abroad, while stages in private Italian or foreign companies are strongly encouraged.

 The credits relative to courses and seminars are divided into these types:

 - A) Attendance to short courses (4-6 h) given by Italian of foreign outstanding experts.
 These short courses are scheduled on an annual basis by the Doctoral Board.
 Every course of this kind is worth 1 credit.
 You may find here specific informations.

 - B) Attendance to specific courses activated by the Doctorate or by IIT (Italian Institute of Technology (IIT) or the Genova Research Area of the National Research Council (CNR) with their own teachers (or activated by other Doctorates of the University of Genova).
 In this case 1 credit corresponds to 7 hours of lessons.
 There will be a final verification of knowledge (exam).
 These credits will be normally acquired in the first two years.
 You can find below a list of currently activated units.

 - C) Attendance to seminars (at least 16 in 3 years), corresponding to 2 credits.
 There is no final verification of knowledge.
 The attendance to the seminars must be certified.